Updated: November 9, 2020

 “It is so bad,” he said, ” when I see the ball is going to miss the green, I find myself praying it will land in a bunker so I won’t have to chip!”.

-The best tips to reverse condition and fix your golf yips.
+The best tips to reverse condition and fix your golf yips FAST

 How do you look forward to something that causes you so much pain and fear?
 You must change your attitude about the problem.

-The first step toward un-conditioning Gene’s golf yips was to have him change his attitude about his chips.
+The first step toward un-conditioning Gene’s yips was to have him change his attitude about his chips.
+If your yips relate to your putting, you need to change your attitude about your putts.

 He had to stop dreading them.
 He had to stop expecting the worst outcomes with them.
 He had to stop fearing being embarrassed by them.
 And he had to let go of the belief that he was an under-performer with his chips.